-'A school should be a safe place'.
-This is easily said but for administrators, teachers and cleaning staff an enormous effort and skillful management is required to achieve this goal.
-Is your school encouraging and educating about good hygiene practices for staff and students?
+'A a fitness centre should be a safe place'.
+This is easily said but for managers and cleaning staff an enormous effort and skillful management is required to achieve this goal.
+Is your building encouraging and educating about good hygiene practices for staff and visitors?
 Do you have proactive cleaning strategies to help control and contain risks?
-XO2 resources and products can assist your school go to the next level.
+XO2 resources and products can assist your building to go to the next level.